Privacy and Data Protection

 You can access all information Wistia’s collected about an individual from the Audience page within your account.

 We plan to make it easy to search by email address to locate an individual.
-From that individual’s viewer page, you’ll be able to see all their video views and data we’ve collected.
+From that individual’s viewer page, you’ll be able to see all their media views and data we’ve collected.
 We’ll make it easy to export that data in a machine-readable, readily-usable format (JSON) and permanently delete that user and their data.

 We are adding an endpoint to our API to let you delete all of a user’s information.

-You can turn on Privacy Mode by default for all your videos, and we provide you with a way to programmatically disable Privacy Mode once a visitor has given you their express consent to track them.
+You can turn on Privacy Mode by default for all your medias, and we provide you with a way to programmatically disable Privacy Mode once a visitor has given you their express consent to track them.
 For instance, if you have a cookie consent banner on your site, when your visitor clicks the opt-in button, you would make a call to our player to enable session tracking.

 You can find all the details regarding this in the Player Privacy Mode documentation.